 - Task the chief executive with developing an actionable business plan.

-The mountain range continues.
 All this impact is going to require money.
 For nonprofits that are struggling to keep their doors open, it likely seems impossible to imagine a future where the organization is growing enough to deliver all the impact necessary to achieve a BHAG.
-And the responsibility for this lands again at the feet of the board members.
-Despite being tasked with ensuring their organization’s financial health, most nonprofit board members, even successful business leaders, don’t understand the basics of effective strategy and execution around capturing and sustaining the different types of revenue available to a nonprofit.
+And the responsibility for this lands again at the feet of the board members and executive team.
+Despite being tasked with ensuring their organization’s financial health, most nonprofit board members, even successful business leaders, often don’t understand the basics of effective strategy and execution around capturing and sustaining the different types of revenue available to a nonprofit.
 There are charitable contributions from individuals, foundations, and corporations; earned income; grants from local, state or national public agencies; and impact capital (which needs its own article to describe, but it is primarily risk- and rate-adjusted debt) — that’s a lot.

 Each of these distinct revenue domains demands a unique strategy and execution.
 Furthermore, within each domain, there are various sub-types that are also unique.
 Making matters even more difficult is the simple truth that very few positive examples of nonprofit revenue strategy exist.
 Outside of the major universities, hospitals, and a tiny handful of positive outliers, most nonprofits are stuck pursuing subsistence-level gifts and grants, grinding out onerous transactional fundraising events, and writing appeal letters with a probable response rate of less than 1 percent.
 But far better strategies exist, and the best nonprofits use them to achieve revenue gains of 25-50 percent annually, supporting well-compensated teams and making deep investments in technology, infrastructure, and quality assurance.
-(My next BoardSource article will unpack each of these revenue domains and how the very best nonprofit organizations pursue them.)
+Read this article for a concise overview of these revenue streams and the right and wrong way to access them.

 - Invest heavily in marketing.